The bespoke font trend is spreading.

 It’s a familiar and very friendly design, whose circularity makes it stand out.

-Why brands saying goodbye to fonts like Helvetica
+Why brands are saying goodbye to fonts like Helvetica

 It’s beyond a trend at this point and becoming a standard part of branding to have a bespoke font.